-Sarah Jo DeLeon’s Family Speaks to Dateline After Arrest of ‘Romantic Rival’ in 1989 Cold Case Killing
+Sarah Jo DeLeon's Family Speaks to Dateline After Arrest of 'Romantic Rival' in 1989 Cold Case Killing

 A mother-of two who was charged in October in the 25-year-old killing of a “romantic rival” is the focus of Friday’s episode of Dateline.

-Carolyn Heckert, 48, was arrested in the death of Sarah Jo DeLeon, who was found stabbed to death inside her car near railroad tracks in Kansas City, Kansas, in 1989.
+Carolyn Heckert, 48, was arrested in the death of Sarah Jo DeLeon, whose body was found stabbed to death near railroad tracks in Kansas City, Kansas, in 1989.

 DeLeon’s mother, Gail Elieson, wasn’t sure her daughter’s case would ever be solved.
 “I was living with that,” she tells Dateline.
 “That we would never know.”